robverhoef/PoGoTelegramBot/ReadMe.md

 ```
 ## Available commands

-* **npm run dev** - uses forever.js and watches your sources.
-Tip: runs great with ngrok!
+* **pnpm run dev** - uses nodemon.js and watches your sources.
-* **npm run start** - uses forever.js.
+* **pnpm run start** - uses forever.js.
 However; I recommend using [systemd](https://www.axllent.org/docs/view/nodejs-service-with-systemd/) on a Linux machine because it appears to be more reliable.
 In the past I've seen foreverjs failing to restart and -often-
  losing the reference to the process (showing a blank list after 'forever list' while the process was still running).
-* **npm run eslint**  - reports eslint errors
+* **pnpm run eslint**  - reports eslint errors
-* **npm run eslintfix** - reports eslint errors and automagically fixes them wherever possible
+* **pnpm run eslintfix** - reports eslint errors and automagically fixes them wherever possible
-* **npm run checklocales** - checks if all required keys exist in the YAML translation files
+* **pnpm run checklocales** - checks if all required keys exist in the YAML translation files
 ## Usage

 Make sure that there is a group admin.
 Group admins are allowed to add / modify gyms.